 Packing Your Gear

-Please note: You are limited by Gem Air to 35 pounds of baggage per person for the flight from Salmon to the put-in at Indian Creek due to water flows.
+Please note: You are limited by Gem Air to 35 pounds of baggage per person for the flight.
 Baggage handling on the small aircraft is made much easier if your luggage is soft-sided.
 We suggest you choose to pack in a soft duffle which can be folded and stored in the bottom of your waterproof river bag.
 That way you will have it with you when you get to McCall.

 We recommend that you leave your valuables at home.
 For personal items like wallets, purses and cell phones, we recommend putting them in a zip-lock bag at the bottom of your waterproof bag with your clothing.